D1A Logo

 Note to Parents: Please check your email to ensure you received the confirmation message after submitting your grades.
 We will send the updated transcript back to the email you enter here when grades are posted.
 Make sure you entered your email correctly before hitting submit.
 We do try to post grades as quickly as possible.
 If you do not receive the email with an updated transcript within 3 weeks of submitting grades, please call D1A to verify that we received them.

-*D1A reserves the right to refuse acceptance of any credits we deem questionable.
+*D1A reserves the right to refuse any credits deemed questionable.

 Click For Reporting Instructions

-Next to the subjects that your student completed during the past semester only, put the number grade earned and choose the amount of credit.
-(We will know the letter grade by the number you give.)
+Next to the subjects that your student completed during the selected semester only, put the number grade earned and choose the amount of credit.

 Choose 0.5 credit if student completed half of the year’s work.
 Only choose 1 credit if student completed the entire credit in one semester.
 If you give 0.5 credits each semester, we will average the two grades together to reach the final grade for that subject.